AI Product Strategy: Why AI Won't Save a Bad One

 Jun 28, 2023

-Alex has forty-three items on the roadmap.
-Eleven of them are marked urgent.
-Three stakeholders want different things to ship by end of quarter, and the engineering team lead just asked, politely but firmly, for the team to stop being pulled in six directions at once.
+In this fictional (or maybe not so much) story, you might recognise some common patterns.
+Alex, a Senior Product Manager, has just over 50 items on the roadmap.
+Seven of them are marked as urgent and important.
+Three stakeholders want different but arguably the most important things to ship by the end of the quarter (as they have different incentives and different goals), and the engineering team lead has just asked, politely but firmly, for the team to stop being pulled in many directions at once.

 Here's how the SCQA framework cuts through it.

-Answer.
-Not a ranked list.
-A set of bets with reasoning attached.
-Alex lands on five things she can defend in a room, each with a clear line back to a specific customer pain or business outcome.
+Answer: A set of bets with reasoning attached.
+(As a PM, always provide your rationale even if you think it's wrong.
+If it is, it's probably because you were missing some context, so use it as an opportunity to learn.)
+Alex lands on 3 things she can defend in a room, each with a clear line back to a specific customer pain and/or business outcome.
 Some things get cut not because they're bad ideas but because a half-built feature is worse than nothing.

 If you want a one-page version to work from, the SCQA cheat sheet has the template.